Currency: Euro (€)

 Famous Irish Poker Players

 J.J.
 “Noel” Furlong won the Main Event at the 1999 World Series of Poker.
 He claimed the $1,000,000 first prize along with his first and only gold bracelet.
-10 years before that, in 1989, he made another deep run in the Main – eventually he made the final table and finished 6th.
-Furlong also won the Irish Poker Open in 1989 and 1987.
+10 years before that, in 1989, he made another deep run in the Main – he made the final table and eventually finished 6th.
+Furlong also won the Irish Poker Open in 1987 and 1989.

 Andy Black has won more money on live poker tournaments than any other Irish player.
 He has $4.828 million in live tournament earnings, according to the Hendon database.
 He too made it to the WSOP Main Event final table, in 2005.
 He came in 5th for $1.750 million – that is his biggest tournament score to date.

 The Irish have another WSOP ME finalist – former Olympic swimmer Donnacha O’Dea.
 He came in 6th in the Main Event at 1983 World Series.
 He also cashed in the 2016 Main Event.

 – Playing Live Poker in Ireland –